MORE FANTASY COVERAGE: Top 250 rankings | Mock draft | Cheat sheet

 No. 4 pick in 2017 NHL Draft

 The Colorado Avalanche defenseman had six points (one goal, five assists) in 10 Stanley Cup Playoff games.
-Makar skated on the third pair with Samuel Girard, bringing exposure to elite forwards Nathan MacKinnon, Mikko Rantanen and Gabriel Landeskog at even strength.
-Before making his NHL debut in the postseason, Makar won the Hobey Baker Award with the University of Massachusetts of the NCAA after scoring 49 points (16 goals, 33 assists) in 41 games.
+Makar skated on a pair with Samuel Girard, bringing exposure to elite forwards Nathan MacKinnon, Mikko Rantanen and Gabriel Landeskog at even strength.
 After Tyson Barrie was traded to the Toronto Maple Leafs, Makar has joined the top 20 defenseman rankings based on upside and could land a first power-play role in his rookie season.
-Colorado added another potential impact defenseman prospect in Bowen Byram with the No. 4 pick in the 2019 NHL Draft.

 No. 1 pick in 2019 draft

-The center broke left wing Alex Ovechkin's scoring record with 32 points (14 goals, 18 assists) in 14 games at the IIHF World Under-18 Championship and also had three assists in seven games for the United States at the 2019 IIHF World Championship.
-Hughes is projected by NHL.com to score 61 points as a rookie with the New Jersey Devils in a top-six, first power-play role with potential exposure to elite left wing Taylor Hall.
+Hughes is projected by NHL.com to score more than 60 points as a rookie with the New Jersey Devils in a top-six, first power-play role with potential exposure to elite left wing Taylor Hall.
 Hughes gains additional value with the acquisition of elite defenseman P.K.
-Subban and signing of right wing Wayne Simmonds, who can help the Devils power play finish among the 10 best like they did in 2017-18 (21.4; T-9th).
+Subban and signing of left wing Nikita Gusev and right wing Wayne Simmonds, who can help the Devils power play finish among the 10 best like they did in 2017-18 (21.4; T-9th).
+Hughes will likely skate on the second line with Gusev, one of the top fantasy sleepers, and Simmonds.
 The Devils also have a potential impact goalie prospect in Mackenzie Blackwood, who is expected to compete with veteran Cory Schneider for the starting job.

 No. 7 pick in 2018 NHL Draft

-The Vancouver Canucks defenseman had three assists in his first five NHL games and is ranked among the 30 best fantasy players at the position based on upside.
+The Vancouver Canucks defenseman had three assists in his first five NHL games and is ranked among the 30 best at the position based on upside.
 Hughes had 33 points (five goals, 28 assists) in 32 games as a sophomore for University of Michigan of the NCAA and three assists in eight games for the United States at the World Championship.
-Hughes' ceiling is just as high as Makar's with power-play exposure to valuable forwards Elias Pettersson, Brock Boeser and Bo Horvat.
-The Canucks also have a potential impact goalie prospect in Thatcher Demko, who could compete with starter Jacob Markstrom for playing time.
+Hughes' ceiling is just as high as Makar's with potential power-play exposure to valuable forwards Elias Pettersson, Brock Boeser and Bo Horvat but will compete with veteran Alexander Edler for PP1 duties.
+The Canucks also have a potential impact goalie prospect in Thatcher Demko, who will compete with starter Jacob Markstrom for playing time.

 No. 50 pick in 2017 draft

 The Anaheim Ducks left wing had seven points (two goals, five assists) and 27 hits in his first 10 NHL games but sustained multiple injuries and spent the rest of the season playing for Drummondville of the Quebec Major Junior Hockey League.
 He had 48 points (31 goals, 17 assists) in 25 QMJHL games and five goals in five games for Canada at the World Junior Championship.
-Comtois and rookie center Sam Steel are expected to stay in the NHL and could skate with bounce-back candidate Ryan Getzlaf and/or Rickard Rakell under new coach Dallas Eakins, who coached Comtois, Steel and other Ducks players for San Diego of the American Hockey League.
+Comtois and rookie center Sam Steel (lower body; injured reserve) should have NHL spots when healthy and could skate with bounce-back candidate Ryan Getzlaf and/or Rickard Rakell under new coach Dallas Eakins, who coached Comtois, Steel and other Ducks players for San Diego of the American Hockey League.

 Age: 19 (will turn 20 on Sept.
 13)